 Next, we tested servers in Los Angeles, California.

-Here we see that ExpressVPN is much faster than Proton VPN.
-It's clear that ExpressVPN has a big performance advantage over Proton VPN for servers in the United States.
+Here we see that ExpressVPN is somewhat faster than Proton VPN.
+There's no clear winner for servers in the United States.
 (We also found similar results with servers in Canada.)

 Servers in the United Kingdom